fs98/rock-paper-scissors/README.md

 ## Rock Paper Scissors Game

-The third assignment in a Brainnest Front Training Program - JavaScript Assignment - Part 1
+The third assignment in a Brainnest Frontend Training Program - JavaScript Assignment - Part 1

 The game is written using vanilla JavaScript